Moiltrill/ASCII/README.md

-YUUUUR LISEN!!!!!!!!!!! delete the comments from the files that arent .lua type shit 😝 (no one using ts)
+YUUUUR LISEN!!!!!!!!!!! delete the comments and change extention from the files that arent .lua type shit 😝 (no one using ts)